maxmcd/deno-docker/README.md

 Docker images for [ry/deno](https://github.com/ry/deno)

-This repo has two images `master` and `slim`. `master` builds deno from scratch and is hopefully a good reference for building deno yourself. `slim` copies the resulting deno executable from `master` if you would like to use it as a standalone executable.

-### Deno2

-There is now a working deno2 build.
-As far as I can tell as of 2018/06/13 deno2 can't dynamically run code, it simply runs the file `ry/deno/deno2/js/main.ts`.
-The `deno2` image tag is available to pull for development.
+This repo no longer containes images that can run Typescript.
+There is a `build-cache.Dockerfile` and a `Dockerfile` as references on how to build deno.
+As soon as deno is at the point where it can execute arbitrary Typescript again this repo will be updated.

+If you're using this as a build reference ensure to check out the build details in deno's [.travis.yml](https://github.com/ry/deno/blob/master/.travis.yml).